tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/购买指南/备份空间收费说明_intl_en.md

 Backup space is used to store the backup files of all TencentDB for SQL Server instances in a region, including automatic data backups, manual data backups, and log backups.

 **Backup space range**
-The backup space of an account is used to store the backup files of all TencentDB for SQL Server (Basic Edition/High Availability Edition/Cluster Edition) instances in a region.
+The backup space of an account is a resource pool used to store the backup files of all TencentDB for SQL Server (Basic Edition/High Availability Edition/Cluster Edition) instances in a region.
 It is calculated separately for each region; that is, the backup files of all instances in the Beijing and Shanghai regions are calculated in two different resource pools.

 **Backup space composition**
 Backup files in backup space include automatic data backups, manual data backups, and log backups.